Telenav/mesakit/documentation/overview/java-migration-notes.md

 * Packages can be hidden from outside use
 * Modules are more secure
 * HotSpot can perform more aggressive optimizations on code that isn't public
-* It's easier to use only part of the KivaKit or Aonia without dragging in a lot of unneeded dependencies
+* It's easier to use only part of the KivaKit or MesaKit without dragging in a lot of unneeded dependencies

 ### Strong Encapsulation   ![](../images/box-40.png)